Will it work with AT&T's U-verse router/modem tower?

 - Asked about: Lightning Digital AV Adapter

-- Flag as inappropriate (will this work with ipad 4?)
+- Flag as inappropriate (Does this work with Flixster?)